PSŻ Poznań: Polonez Poznań

-PSŻ Poznań
+Current club

+Foundation and stadium issues

 In 2004, in an attempt to revive the city's rich speedway traditions, a new club called "PSŻ Poznań" was created by local speedway fans, after over a decade of absence of the sport in the area.
 The club noted its first start in 2006, in which they came 2nd in the 2.
 Liga and won promotion after beating KSM Krosno in a promotion play-off.
 The club won its first individual medal in 2007 when Daniel Pytel was third in Individual U-21 Polish Championship.
 A year later, Adam Skórnicki became the Polish Champion.

 In 2011 season, the team were relegated to 2.
 Liga and after issues with the stadium's owners Olimpia concerning rent fees, the club was left homelessand did not enter a team for the 2012 season.
 Although the club did not cease to exist they campaigned for the Olimpia stadium, which in the meantime fell into complete disrepair and ruin, owned by the Polish police, to be taken over by the city council.
 Upon lengthy but ultimately successful takeover by the city, the club began to repair the stadium under a new project called Sportowy Golaj, a joint venture with mountain biking enthusiasts and the Poznań Patriots american football team.
 The complete rebuilding of the stadium was completed in 2015.

+Re-launch and return

 The team returned to action in 2017 and during the 2022 Polish Speedway season the team won the 2.
 Liga title.